panchomb/ie-exercise-3/modules/operational-insights/workspace/data-export/README.md

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via the Customer Usage Attribution ID (GUID).
 - Required: No
 - Type: bool
 - Default: `True`

+### Parameter: `name`

+The data export rule name.
+- Required: Yes
+- Type: string

 ### Parameter: `tableNames`

 An array of tables to export, for example: ['Heartbeat', 'SecurityEvent'].
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `workspaceName`

+The name of the parent workspaces.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ## Outputs